dcnieho/Titta/readme.md

 |`makeAOITag`|<ol><li>`tagName`: The name of the tag</li><li>`groupName`: (optional) the name of the tag group the tag belongs to.</li></ol>|<ol><li>`tag`: The AOI tag.</li></ol>|Generates an AOI tag in the format expected by `TalkToProLab.attachAOIToImage()`.|

 #### Construction
-An instance of TalkToProLab is constructed by calling `TalkToProLab()` and provided the constructor with the name of the External Presenter project that should be opened in Pro Lab.
+An instance of TalkToProLab is constructed by calling `TalkToProLab()` and providing the constructor with the name of the External Presenter project that should be opened in Pro Lab.
+Two additional constructor arguments are provided.

+`doCheckSync`: (default `true`) determines whether clock sync between PsychToolbox and Pro Lab endpoint should be checked.
+Set to false if you want to use `TalkToProLab` without PsychToolbox (no other part of the `TalkToProLab` class uses PsychToolbox functionality), or if you want to use `TalkToProLab` with a two-computer setup, where Pro Lab runs on a different machine than MATLAB.
+Note that in this case, you are responsible for figuring out the sync between Pro Lab your local machine yourself.
+This is important because `TalkToProLab.sendStimulusEvent()` and `TalkToProLab.sendCustomEvent()` take timestamps in Pro Lab time, not local time.
+You can use the `TalkToProLab.clientClock` to talk directly to Pro Lab's clock websocket service.

+`IPorFQDN`: this is to indicate the IP or FQDN where the Pro Lab instance can be contacted.
+Defaults to `localhost` for a one-computer setup.

 #### Methods
 The following method calls are available on a TalkToProLab instance